-(1) This Act is called the Gauteng Liquor Act, 2003 and comes into operation on a date fixed by the Premier by proclamation in the Provincial Gazette.

-(2) Different dates may be so fixed in respect of different provisions of this Act.
+- (1) This Act is called the Gauteng Liquor Act, 2003 and comes into operation on a date fixed by the Premier by proclamation in the Provincial Gazette. - [subsection (1) substituted by section 23 of Act 9 of 2003] - (2) Different dates may be so fixed in respect of different provisions of this Act.